westonganger/spreadsheet_architect/README.md

 1. `bundle exec appraisal install`
 2. `bundle exec appraisal rake test`

 At this time the spreadsheets generated by the test suite are manually inspected.
-After running the tests, the test output can be viewed at `tmp/#{alxsx_version}/*`
+After running the tests, the test output can be viewed in `tmp/`

 # Credits